enterstudio/CandyBar-iOS/README.md

 CandyBar is an alternative notification view.
 A CandyBar includes an easily customizable icon and text.
 There are [11 Candy Icons](CandyBar/CandyBar/Resources/CandyIcons.xcassets) provided within the framework, but you could also use your own image.

 ### Looking for an iOS Example App?
-There is an [example app](CandyBar/Example/CandyBar.xcworkspace) included within this repo.
+There is an [example app](Example/CandyBar.xcworkspace) included within this repo.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

  <center><img src="readme/CandyBar on Top.png" width="320">
  <img src="readme/CandyBar on Bottom.png" width="320"></center>

 ## Set up CandyBar

-  1. In your Podfile, include the CandyBar like below
+### CocoaPods

+  1. Install [CocoaPods](http://cocoapods.org) by running the following command in terminal:

+        gem install cocoapods

+  2. Create a `Podfile` in your Xcode project directory like below:

         use_frameworks!

-        target 'SomeonesApp' do
+        target '<YourProjectTarget>' do
             pod 'CandyBar'
         end

+    Using terminal, `cd` to your project directory and run `pod install` to build your dependencies.

-  2. Start using CandyBars!
+  3. Start using CandyBars!
 Below are examples of how to use functions provided by the framework.

 ##### Creating a CandyBar